Arlington Baths Club

 Arlington Baths Club is a non-profit member-run swimming club in Glasgow.
-It is housed in a purpose-built Category A Listed Building that opened on 1 August 1871.
-The Arlington Baths Club was the first swimming club in Glasgow.
+The Arlington Baths Club was the first swimming club in Glasgow and is located in a purpose-built Category A Listed Building that opened on 1 August 1871.

-The building is in the Charing Cross area and was part of the westward development of the city.
-Built largely in the traditional tenement idiom, albeit with some extraordinary flourishes such as the famous Charing Cross Mansions, this area quickly attracted the well-off middle class residents who also constituted the membership of the Arlington Baths Club.
+The building is in the Charing Cross neighborhood and was part of the westward development of the city.
+It was designed largely in the traditional tenement idiom, albeit with some exceptions such as the famous Charing Cross Mansions.
+The area quickly attracted well-off middle-class residents who were the primary members of the Arlington Baths Club.

-The Club was therefore created on the doorstep of its membership, the great majority of whom lived within easy walking distance.
-From this emerged the traditions of the Club.
-The membership appeared first thing in the morning before going to work and returned in the evening after work, before going home in a regular twice daily ritual.
+The membership typically showed up first thing in the morning before leaving for work and returned in the evening after work before leaving for home.
+These behaviors created the Club's customs.

-A replica of Arlington Baths was built soon after in London, whither the drawings of the Arlington were spirited sometime towards the end of the 19th century, never to be seen again.
-This building was bombed during the Second World War and was never rebuilt.
-The building of the Arlington Baths coincided with the implementation of the first of the Public Health acts in 1870 and was considered by some to be the precursor to the growth of public bathing in the UK.
+A replica of the Arlington Baths was built soon after in London, however, the drawings of the Arlington were stolen sometime towards the end of the 19th century.
+This replica was bombed during the Second World War and was never rebuilt.
+The building of the Arlington Baths coincided with the implementation of the first of the Public Health Acts in 1870 and was considered by some to be the precursor to the growth of public bathing in the United Kingdom.

-The Building
+Building history

-The Original Building
+Original building

 The building was originally designed by John Burnet, the father of Sir John James Burnet.
 He designed the part of the building containing the swimming pool, the senior and junior baths, and the senior changing room and smoking room, which now forms the northern part of the building.

 As originally designed by Burnet, the building was single story and conceived as a kind of theme and variation on the idea of subdivision by twos and threes.
-Thus, the main facade onto Arlington Street was modulated by means of two pavilions, located at either end of the building with the centre marked by arched windows arranged in groups of threes.
+Thus, the main façade onto Arlington Street was modulated by means of two pavilions, located at either end of the building with the centre marked by arched windows arranged in groups of threes.

 One entered the building at the higher level through the arched entrance in the middle of the façade, coming straight out onto the transverse axis of the pool.
 From this point, the emphasis of the building swung through ninety degrees onto the main axis of the pool hall along which the other accommodation was laid out.

 Burnet's intention was to create a composition organized symmetrically, that is by halves, but relieved by a sub-division by threes.

 The original building is now protected as a category A listed building.